prakharrai1609/learn-by-doing-operating-systems/README.md

-# operating-systems-in-cpp
+# Learning operating system
-Understanding the internal working of operating systems in c++.
+Attempting to learn operating systems the not so boring way i.e. learning by actually implementing.